theodorx7/ha-navidrome-rating-sync/README.md

 - If a rating changed on one side only, it is copied to the other.

-- If ratings changed on both sides between sync cycles (a conflict), the priority source selected in the app settings (Server wins / File wins) takes precedence.
-Therefore, a more frequent sync interval leads to a more accurate detection of the changed side.
+- If ratings have changed on both sides between two syncs (a conflict occurs), the priority source selected in the app settings (Server wins / File wins) prevails.
+Therefore, the more frequently synchronization runs, the more accurately the modified side is determined.
+However, for most users without specific workflows, running the sync once a day at night is sufficient.

 - The state snapshot is then updated in the add-on's database, becoming the new baseline.